Sierra School of Alhambra empowers students to serve their community

 According to Autism Specialty Group, outdoor activity promotes cognitive function, sensory development, social skills, attention span, and overall sense of well-being.

-It’s all part of building an academically, socially and emotionally aware curriculum at the private school, which the program centers on self-esteem to improve students’ self-image as they navigate common, everyday stressors.
+It’s all part of building an academically, socially, and emotionally aware curriculum at the private school, which centers on self-esteem to improve students’ self-image as they navigate common, everyday stressors.

 “Our goal for every student here on campus is to make them as independent as possible,” Helguera added.

 Helguera has been with the Sierra school since 2000, when she started as a teacher’s aid.
-Since starting her career with the campus, she has earned master’s degree in psychology.
-She said that the holistic approaches offered on campus are the reasons she has stayed for more than years.
+Since starting her career with the campus, she has earned a master’s degree in psychology.
+She said that the holistic approaches offered on campus are the reasons she has stayed for more than two decades.

-According to a 2023 report by Centers for Disease Control’s Autism and Developmental Disabilities Monitoring Network, one in 36 children identified on autism spectrum.
+According to a 2023 report by the Centers for Disease Control’s Autism and Developmental Disabilities Monitoring Network, one in 36 children is identified on the autism spectrum.

 No matter the level of learning that a student is experiencing, three days of the week all the classes engage together in an outdoor curriculum.